prometheusresearch/baseline-codebase/doc/source/codebase/workflow/continuous_integration.rst

 If it sees any, it will clone your repository and build a Docker image using the ``Dockerfile`` found in the root of your repository.
 The tag for that image will be the same as the Mercurial tag.

+doc
+---
+Every 5 minutes, Concourse will check your project's repository for new commits.
+If it sees any, it will clone your repository, and execute the configuration found in the ``concourse-doc.yml`` file at the root of your repository.
+In most situations, this is effectively the same as running ``make init-local`` and then copying the contents of the ``/doc/build/html`` directory.